raphv/mobile-media-diaries/README.md

 At the moment, the diary is set up so that diary organisers need to give out passcodes to their participants.
 This isn't very secure, future plans are to turn this into a login and password based system.

+### Alternative diaries

+If you expect participants to have poor connectivity, you may consider using apps that can work offline.

+Example of mobile apps that can be used as a diary include dedicated apps (e.g. Flava) and note-taking apps such as Evernote or OneNote.

+Alternatives also include blogging apps such as Tumblr and Wordpress.

 ## Known issues

+### Connectivity

+Though very basic mechanisms have been implemented to cope with flaky connectivity (multiple retries), the app was built to be used online and doesn't work well in poor connectivity situations.

 ### Low memory error on Android